Baptouuuu/Sy/docs/book/controller.md

 *Each of this setters can be overidden, so you can modify the attributes where those are saved in your controller.*

-The service container injected in each controller is the same as the one returned by the kernel (via `Sy.kernel.getContainer()`).
+The service container injected in each controller is the same as the one returned by the kernel (via `app.getContainer()`).

 The viewscreen is the wrapper of the node being displayed and that the controller is related to.